Knowledge Base

 AI Act risk classification

-AI systems can also be classified according to the AI Act.
+AI systems can also be classified according to the European Artificial Intelligence Act (AI Act).
 This classification workflow is enabled in the Automations.
+The organisation Admins can decide if organisation is using the manual classification or using the AI-assisted classification.
+The AI-feature is turned off as a default.

 If needed and guided by your organisation AI AI governance process, a review task can be created and assigned to your legal and compliance team by linking the classification to the review scope item.

-The Artificial Intelligence Act (AI Act) Policy has now been automatically added to the Policy management tab with the right template.
-You can review the template by clicking on the template link.
+The Artificial Intelligence Act (AI Act) Policy has now been automatically added to the Policy management tab with the right Compliance assessment report.
+You can review the it by clicking on the link.
 This view allows you to follow the progress of the controls and when they have been completed.

-The template contains the controls that are applicable based on your classification.
-Learn more about how to prove your compliance and use the Evidence Store to reuse evidence with AI-based recommendations.
+The assessment contains the controls that are applicable based on your classification.
+Learn more about how to prove your compliance.

 AI system classification review and reporting